Understanding Scope in Google Analytics Reporting/

 November 30, 2016

 Google Analytics makes it easy to collect and report on data, often without understanding the underlying organization of that data.
-Often, complicated questions or seemingly odd behavior can be explained by understanding the model that Google Analytics to collect and store data.
+Often, complicated questions or seemingly odd behavior can be explained by understanding the model that Google Analytics uses to collect and store data.
 Let’s start at the beginning:

 Data collected in Google Analytics can fall into one of two categories: dimensions or metrics.
 Jim explained the difference between them in this blog post.